How do I resolve a "ResourceInitializationError" when I try to pull secrets or retrieve Amazon ECR authentication for ECS tasks?

 • "ResourceInitializationError: unable to pull secrets or registry auth: execution resource retrieval failed: unable to retrieve secret from asm: service call has been retried."

-The AWS Fargate platform version 1.4.0 uses the task elastic network interface to pull the image and secrets.
-All network traffic flows through the elastic network interface within your Amazon Virtual Private Cloud (Amazon VPC).
-View this traffic through your Amazon VPC Flow Logs.
-However, the task uses your network configuration because the elastic network interfaces are placed within your Amazon VPC.
+AWS Fargate version 1.4.0 uses the task elastic network interface to pull the image and secrets.
+All network traffic flows through the network interface within your Amazon Virtual Private Cloud (Amazon VPC).
+You can use VPC Flow Logs to view the traffic.
+However, the task uses your network configuration because Fargate puts the network interfaces in your Amazon VPC.

-The Amazon ECS container agent uses the task execution AWS Identity and Access Management (IAM) role to get information from the following services:
+The Amazon ECS container agent uses the task execution AWS Identity and Access Management (IAM) role to get information from the Parameter Store, a capability of AWS Systems Manager, and AWS Secrets Manager.

-For data that's encrypted with a customer managed AWS Key Management Service (AWS KMS) key, grant the following permissions to the task execution IAM role:
+For data that you encrypt with a customer managed AWS Key Management Service (AWS KMS) key, grant the following permissions to the task execution IAM role:

 • ssm:GetParameters